Automattic/WP-Job-Manager/readme.txt

 * Added filter type option for job categories.
 Can be set to require matching to any or all selected categories.
 * Added checkbox field type for forms.
 * Made backend application email field default to logged in user.
+* Fix - job_manager_get_resized_image to not error when it cannot read the image file.
 * Fix - Make admin_url relative.
 * Fix - Chosen CSS cutting off the placeholder in Firefox.
 * Fix - Added _company_video in backend.